Maija

 Teaching

 I teach courses on democratic theory, democratic innovations, and issues of long-term governance.
-I am also supervising Master's and PhD students in political science.
+I supervise Master's and PhD students in political science.
+From May 2025 onwards, I will work mostly on the research projects ADDI, Flaire and Sincrony.

 Research